(We have also published a Simple Data Conversion Tutorial.)

 The "File Type" we are discussing below is the file type on disk, either before it is written to tape, or after it is restored from tape.
 As noted above, the file type may determine the Tape Format.

-What "File type" and "File content" refer to depends on both the operating system and the kind of file, so it's difficult to make global statements that apply to all situations.
-The issues are considerably different for mainframes and PCs, and are different for different kinds of files -- word processing files and database files, for example.
+What "File type" and "File content" refer to depends on both the operating system and the application that created the file, so it's difficult to make global statements that apply to all situations.
+The issues are considerably different for mainframes than for PCs, and are different for different kinds of files -- word processing files and database files, for example.
 In most cases the File Type and File Content are closely related, with overlapping issues and interactions.

-Clearly these terms are not used consistently, and the meaning varies greatly between operating systems.
+Clearly the term "file type" is not used consistently, and the meaning varies greatly between operating systems.
 To a mainframe user, "file type" would mean "indexed" or "sequential", and "fixed length" or "variable length", both of which have very specific and different structures on disk.
 But for a PC user, "file type" would typically mean, for example, a "comma-delimited" file or an "Access file".
 This makes it difficult to communicate "file type" unless the context of the discussion is understood, and even more difficult to discuss when converting between disparate operating systems.

 Because "File type" has such different meaning between mainframes and PCs, we will discuss mainframe files and PC files separately.
 Following those descriptions we will briefly discuss converting files between mainframes and PCs.
 To keep this article brief, we will mainly discuss database files.